 These neighbourhood textile recycling banks are only for flat textiles, such as clothes, curtains, duvet covers and pillow cases.
-Stuffed textiles, such as cushions, duvets and pillows need to be taken to the Household Waste Recycling Centre to be recycled.
+Stuffed textiles, such as cushions, duvets and pillows need to be taken to the Recycling Centre to be recycled.

 Remember: never put clothes in your kerbside bins - they cannot be recycled in your blue-lidded bin and if they go in your grey bin they will end up in landfill or incinerated.